w3f/Grants-Program/applications/PARITY protocol.md

 ### Overview

 **Parity Protocol** is an open-source suite of EVM smart contracts enabling the creation of **synthetic ratio markets** between any two on-chain assets.
+The design incorporates a compounding NAV strategy that rewards early adopters through a dynamic bonus mechanism.

 It delivers a **secure, reusable primitive** for tracking relative performance, designed for deployment across Polkadot’s EVM compatible networks — beginning with **Kusama Asset Hub (AH)**.